 Inspiration for blog posts reaches me at the oddest moments, like a couple of weeks ago when I was trapped in the hell that is the Shelbyville Road Plaza parking lot on a Saturday afternoon.
-It was a segment about the memorial service for the anti-war activist Father Daniel Berrigan.
+There was a segment on NPR about the memorial service for the anti-war activist Father Daniel Berrigan.
 A friend once asked Berrigan what the meaning of life was.
 His response: “If you want to be hopeful, you have to do hopeful things.”

 That’s a pretty heavy observation on a Saturday in the suburbs.

 Berrigan’s instruction about hope made me think about a local business I had just visited the day before: Scarlet’s Bakery in Shelby Park.
-This new sweet shop and café blends baked goods and business acumen to give women an opportunity to improve their lives and, in turn, hope for a better future.
+This new sweet shop and café blends baked goods and business acumen to give women an opportunity to improve their lives and, in turn, build hope for a better future.

 Scarlet’s Bakery is a brick-and-mortar culmination of “Scarlet Hope,” a non-profit organization/ministry that began eight years ago that “helps women in Louisville who have been victims of trafficking and exploitation,” WDRB reported.
 Women from that program work at Scarlet’s Bakery to learn work skills that will help them build new careers.

 I can’t speak to the business savvy these women learn at the bakery.
 But I can comment on the area I know best, aka the end results of their labor: baked goods.